 Instead of using an IDE, I prefer to use a text editor to edit text, and a command line to issue commands (Figure 1.1).
 Which combination you use depends on your tastes and your platform.

-- Text editor: I recommend Sublime Text 2, an outstanding cross-platform text editor that is in beta as of this writing but has already proven to be exceptionally powerful.
-Sublime Text is heavily influenced by TextMate, and in fact is compatible with most TextMate customizations, such as snippets and color schemes.
+- Text editor: I recommend Sublime Text 2, an outstanding cross-platform text editor that is simultaneously easy to learn and industrial-strength.9 Sublime Text is heavily influenced by TextMate, and in fact is compatible with most TextMate customizations, such as snippets and color schemes.
 (TextMate, which is available only on OS X, is still a good choice if you use a Mac.)
-A second excellent choice is Vim,9 versions of which are available for all major platforms.
+A second excellent choice is Vim,10 versions of which are available for all major platforms.
 Sublime Text can be obtained commercially, whereas Vim can be obtained at no cost; both are industrial-strength editors, but in my experience Sublime Text is much more accessible to beginners.

 Although there are many web browsers to choose from, the vast majority of Rails programmers use Firefox, Safari, or Chrome when developing.
-The screenshots in Rails Tutorial will generally be of a Firefox browser.
-If you use Firefox, I suggest using the Firebug add-on, which lets you perform all sorts of magic, such as dynamically inspecting (and even editing) the HTML structure and CSS rules on any page.
-For those not using Firefox, both Safari and Chrome have a built-in “Inspect element” feature available by right-clicking on any part of the page.
+All three browsers include a built-in “Inspect element” feature available by right- (or control-)clicking on any part of the page.